 Question Management response Are the management aware of transactions, events and conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgment?
 There is nothing of significance.
 Are the management arrangements for the accounting estimates, as detailed in Appendix 1 reasonable?
 Yes.
 The Council follows relevant accounting standards as set out in the Accounting Code of Practice.
 No changes are proposed in the accounting estimates as detailed in the Appendix.
-How is the Audit Committee provided with assurance that the arrangements for accounting estimates are adequate?
+How is the Audit Sub-Committee provided with assurance that the arrangements for accounting estimates are adequate?
 Through the annual financial statements report and any specific reports.
-For example, with the implementation of IFRS in 2011/12, the Committee received several reports on associated changes to accounting estimates.